malike/malike.github.io/_posts/2015-08-24-Spring-Security-OAuth2.md

 **Why [Spring Security OAuth2.0](http://projects.spring.io/spring-security-oauth/docs/oauth2.html) ?**

-Spring already has integration and support for LDAP(easy integration if your ***Single Sign On Authentication Server*** is an enterprse solution),Social platforms and Databases.
+Spring already has integration and support for LDAP(easy integration if your ***Single Sign On Authentication Server*** is an enterprise solution),Social platforms and Databases.

 The real question is